SCBMBON/bon-website-2020/bootstrap/data/drafts/index.md

     </style>
     <!-- close this div below the point where you want these style rules to apply, eg, bottom of the page. -->

-    <h1>Draft datasets for Santa Barbara Channel Marine Biodiversity Network</h1>
+    <h1>Draft datasets for Southern California Bight Marine Biodiversity Network</h1>

-    <p>Below are datasets currently in progress by the SBC MBON.
+    <p>Below are datasets currently in progress by the SCB MBON.
 All datasets will have EML metadata created,
         and will be contributed to public repositories.
 Some draft packages are available for preview (follow URL link, if shown). </p>
         <p>Datasets with complete metadata in a public repository can be found in the
-        	<a href="../catalog/">SBC MBON Data Catalog</a>
+        	<a href="../catalog/">SCB MBON Data Catalog</a>